Integrate TiDB Cloud with New Relic

 Click Confirm to complete the integration.

-In the left navigation pane, click Project Settings > Integrations.
+In the left navigation pane, click Integrations under Project Settings.

 On the Integrations page, click Integration to New Relic (BETA).